cabooster/DeepCAD/README.md

 ## Pytorch code

-The PyTorch code is the recommended implementation of DeepCAD.
+PyTorch code is the recommended implementation of DeepCAD.

 ### [[New version released!]](https://github.com/cabooster/DeepCAD-RT)
 **An upgraded version of this PyTorch code has been released and managed at another repository [[new code link]](https://github.com/cabooster/DeepCAD-RT), with several new features such as much faster processing speed, low memory cost, improved pre- and post processing, multi-GPU acceleration, etc**.